 By adopting remote hiring strategies, businesses can reduce costs, whilst streamlining their recruitment and accessing a wider pool of talent.
 As remote work becomes the new ‘norm’, more businesses are acknowledging the advantages it presents – to both their employees and their bottom line.
 Companies gain more than $270 million each year as a result of employees being more satisfied in their work due to flexible work options.

-In an Owl Labs survey, 55% of remote workers stated they would be more likely to look for another job if they were no longer allowed to work remotely.
+In an Owl Labs survey, 1 in 3 remote workers stated they would look for another job if they were no longer allowed to work remotely, with an additional 18% undecided.
 This indicates the extent to which remote workers value their remote work setting.
 Furthermore, research conducted by IWG shows that among performance-based remote work, 85% of businesses highlighted that productivity increased because of greater flexibility.

-As more employers realize the benefits of hiring a remote workforce, remote interviews have become increasingly prevalent.
+As more employers realize the benefits of hiring virtual employees, remote interviews have become increasingly prevalent.
 Consequently, when hiring remote employees, business owners, hiring managers, and recruiters are faced with the challenge of optimizing their remote interviewing approach.
 Although nearly all managers have participated in online meetings of some sort, not all managers know how to conduct a remote interview.

 If you’re new to remote interviewing or simply want to improve your hiring process, read on.